DHTMLX/gantt-docs/data/desktop/howtostart_dotnet_core.md

 }
 ~~~

 Finally, you need to initialize and seed the database on the app startup.
-Normally, you'd want to use migrations for that, but for simplicity they won't be used here.
+Normally, you'd want to use migrations for that, but for simplicity they aren't used here.

-Let's begin with creating a class where the initialization will be done.
-In the Models folder create the **GanttInitializerExtension.cs** file:
+Let's begin with creating a class where initialization will be done. Сreate the **GanttInitializerExtension.cs** file in the **Models** folder:

 {{snippet	Models/GanttInitializerExtension.cs}}
 ~~~js